Margery A. Moore

 As former Nova Scotia Provincial Librarian, Project Coordinator of the Salt Spring Earth Festival Society and Chair of the Canadian Voice of Women for Peace for 5 years, Marion has involved herself in many innovative, community based projects to engage and connect people together towards common solutions.

 Marion is mother of Andrew Pape-Salmon and Nana to grandson, Sheamus.
 She lives in Dockside Green, a LEED Platinum model environmental development in Vic West in Victoria.
 She lends support to organizations like Raven and Pull Together.
 She is an avid Nordic pole walker, cyclist and hiker in beautiful Victoria.

-Trained as an art historian with studies at McGill University and the University of Victoria, Peter’s career path has primarily been in the realm of tourism.
+Trained as an art historian with studies at McGill University and the University of Victoria, Peter’s career path has primarily been in the realm of management and tourism.
 For many years, Peter owned and operated Salt Spring Kayak and Cycle which found him leading others into the watery corners of British Columbia, Mexico and Italy.
 Observing the life-changing power of the immersive experience of eco tours was profound for Peter, as were chance encounters with the world’s marine creatures.
 Peter joined I-SEA around the time of the birth of his first son, and it is this parental responsibility around our generation’s environmental legacy that is an abiding interest.
-Peter is a practising artist who is past president of the Salt Spring Gallery artists cooperative and the local Chamber of Commerce.
+Peter is a practicing artist who is past president of the local Chamber of Commerce and the Salt Spring Gallery artists’ cooperative.
 Through his continuing role in I-SEA, Peter looks forward to working with the ever-inspiring change agents that are making the world a better place.